 Our board of directors and its committees meet regularly throughout the year, and also hold special meetings and act by written consent from time to time.
-During 2020: (i) our board of directors met nine (9) times; (ii) our audit committee met four (4) times; (iii) our compensation committee met seven (7) times; and (iv) our nominating and corporate governance committee met four (4) times.
+During 2021: (i) our board of directors met nine (9) times; (ii) our audit committee met four (4) times; (iii) our compensation committee met six (6) times and acted by written consent once; and (iv) our nominating and corporate governance committee met four (4) times.

-During 2020, each member of our board of directors attended at least 75% of the aggregate of all meetings of our board of directors and of all meetings of committees of our board of directors on which such member served that were held during the period in which such director served.
+During 2021, each member of our board of directors attended at least 75% of the aggregate of all meetings of our board of directors and of all meetings of committees of our board of directors on which such member served that were held during the period in which such director served.